msrose/linkadex/README.md

-#Linkage
+#Linkadex

-You can sign up for a Linkage account at http://msrose-linkage.herokuapp.com.
+You can sign up for a Linkadex account at http://linkadex.herokuapp.com.

 Contents:
 * [About](#about)